OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - owner [String]
   - organisation/individual behind the hardware design
 - language [String]
-  - language in which the documentation is written
+  - language in which the documentation is written. using IETF language tags following the BCP 47 standard), such as `en` or `en-GB`
 - version [[External Identifier](https://www.wikidata.org/wiki/Wikidata:External_identifiers)]
   - = unambiguous reference of the version of the hardware design and the version of the documentation